 None of this should surprise people that visit remnant prairies and associated communities in the eastern tallgrass prairie region.
 Prairies with long histories of frequent burning are in far better shape than those not frequently burned or those with on again, off again management.
 Especially where there is much woody vegetation on the surrounding landscape, prairies burned less often than every 2-3 years are being rapidly degraded or lost.
 Places like Chiwaukee Prairie in far southeast Wisconsin are deteriorating and the hard work cutting and treating brush is wasted more and more as burns remain too infrequent to hold the line as the brush as pushed back.
 Frequently burned sites like Black Earth Rettenmund Prairie thrive, despite their small size and the abundance of woody vegetation on the surrounding landscape, which was all formerly prairie, oak savanna, and oak woodland.

-This brings me to topic refugia that are left unburned for the roughly 40% of prairie insect taxa that experience at least brief population reductions with prescribed fire (Panzer 2002) [I will set aside the question of whether population reductions are universally bad, as we know native plant species get out of balance on poorly managed prairies, so it would be surprising if insects didn’t.
+This brings me to topic refugia that are left unburned for the roughly 40% of prairie insect taxa that experience at least brief population reductions with prescribed fire (Panzer 2002) [I will set aside that most of those recover within one growing season and the question of whether population reductions are universally bad, as we know native plant species get out of balance on poorly managed prairies, so it would be surprising if insects didn’t.
 We have floristic quality assessment to account for this, but not invertebrate quality assessment].
-Refugia are necessary, because most remnant prairies are small, so insects that likely depended on recolonization from refugia naturally present at larger scales prior to the loss the prairie landscape need assistance to lower the risk of extirpation resulting from the very necessary use of frequent fire.
+Refugia are often necessary where rare, fire-sensitive insects remain, because most remnant prairies are small, so insects that likely depended on recolonization from refugia naturally present at larger scales prior to the loss the prairie landscape need assistance to lower the risk of extirpation resulting from the very necessary use of frequent fire.

 These refugia need to move.
-Without moving them, the prairie within them will degraded as described above and host plants will be lost within refugia, and if that happens, it stands to reason that insects will favor areas outside of refugia where their food plants grow with greater vigor and abundance, and where they are more vulnerable to fire.
-Let us take regal fritillary as an example.
+Without moving them, the prairie within them will degrade as described above and host plants will be lost within refugia, and if that happens, it stands to reason that insects will favor areas outside of refugia where their food plants grow with greater vigor and abundance, and where they are more vulnerable to fire.
+This seems to be what happened with a Powashiek skipperling site near me.
+Restoration involving frequent fire restored health, the rare butterfly was detected, burning stopped, the site accumulated excess litter and became brushier, and to my knowledge it’s been several years now since Powashieks were detected.
+Let us take regal fritillary as another example.
 It requires any of several species of violets that occur on prairies.
 Refugia for that species should be sited where good populations of violets are present.
 However, infrequent or no fire leads to the loss of violets, because violets are low-growing and smothered by accumulated litter (Henderson et al. 2018), so permanent, unburned refugia would probably be counter-productive for regal fritillary, host violets, and prairie conservation.
-This will be true for many, if not most prairie plant species that serve as host plants for rare, prairie-dependent insects.
+This will be true for many, if not most prairie plant species that serve as host plants for rare, prairie-dependent insects, if those particular insects are among the minority sensitive to fire.
 For this reason, I believe the most prudent approach is to place refugia where high quality, prairie-dependent plant species occur, which are the most likely to host rare, prairie-dependent insects, and move footprints to adjacent portions of the area of high quality vegetation from year to year.
 The healthier and more abundant the vegetation and host plant populations become, the more options for refugia there will be.
+Habitat quality is of critical importance here.
+The problem of rarity is not caused by fire.
+It is caused by lack of good prairie habitat, and good, diverse prairie habitat cannot be maintained in the long-term without frequet fire.

 I’ll add as an aside, that many dry-mesic to dry prairies, sand prairies, and many savannas and oak woodlands have lower, sparser vegetation with intervening areas between vegetation covered by cryptobiotic crusts of mosses, lichens, and cyanobacteria.
 However, litter does accumulate over time such that fires burn more intensely in areas left unburned for several years (so long as they aren’t overtaken by buckthorn or honeysuckle) than where fire is frequent or annual (patches of crust are often left unsinged); fire intensity (Byram’s equation) is the product of fuel heat of combustion, rate of fire spread, and quantity of fuel consumed in the flame front.
 Unburned or infrequently burned sites, unless they are hyper-xeric and very sparse, actually lose the crusts, which need light, and frequently burned sites tend to have them.
 This is just a personal observation, but it should be a consideration, because it surely affects the environment invertebrates face.
 We often consider the effects of single fire events versus the long term effects of how a particular fire frequency structures (sensu lato) the community.
-The short-term effect of a fire where none has occurred for four years may be very different from that where fire occurred the year before.
+The short-term effect of a fire where none has occurred for four years may be very different (more severe) from that where fire occurred the year before.
 Studies of insect responses to fire must consider host plant responses and view short term responses in light of the long-term consequences of fire frequency for the community as a whole.
+It’s not killing insects that’s of concern; it’s their population maintenance and the health of the community that supports them, and that can be more sensitive to loss of habitat quality and host plants than direct mortality caused by fire.